browserengineering/book/book/scripts.md

 [^simplified]: The simplifications will be minor. `querySelectorAll` will return an array, not this thing called a `NodeList`; `innerHTML` will only write the HTML contents of an element, and won't allow reading those contents.
-This suffices to demonstrate JS-browser interaction.
+This suffices to demonstrate JavaScript-browser interaction.

 Let's start with `querySelectorAll`.
 First, export a function: